 On June 14, 2018, our Board of Directors approved the 2018 Incentive Plan (the "Plan").
 The 2014 Equity Incentive Plan was closed and superseded by the 2018 Incentive Plan.
 The purpose of the Plan is to provide a means for the Company to continue to attract, motivate and retain management, key employees, consultants and other independent contractors, and to provide these individuals with greater incentive for their service to the Company by linking their interests in the Company's success with those of the Company and its shareholders.
 An Award may also be granted to any consultant, agent, advisor or independent contractor for bona fide services rendered to the Company or any Related Company that; are not in connection with the offer and sale of the Company's securities in a capital raising transaction, and do not directly or indirectly promote or maintain a market for the Company's securities.
-The Plan shall be administered by the Board or its Compensation Committee and may grant Options designated as Incentive Stock Options or Nonquilified Stock Options.
+The Plan shall be administered by the Board or its Compensation Committee and may grant Options designated as Incentive Stock Options or Nonqualified Stock Options.
 The Plan provides that up to a maximum of 66,667 shares of the Company's common stock (subject to adjustment) are available for issuance under the Plan.
-Subject to earlier termination in accordance with the terms of the Plan and the instrument evidencing the Option, the maximum of an Incentive Stock Option shall not exceed ten years, and in the case of an Incentive Stock Option granted to a Ten Percent Stockholder, shall not exceed five years.
+Subject to earlier termination in accordance with the terms of the Plan and the instrument evidencing the Option, the maximum term of an Incentive Stock Option shall not exceed ten years, and in the case of an Incentive Stock Option granted to a Ten Percent Stockholder, shall not exceed five years.
 Any portion of an Option that is not vested and exercisable on the date of a Participant's Termination of Service shall expire on such date.
-In the event of a Change in Control; all outstanding Awards, other than Performance Shares and Performance Units, shall become fully and immediately exercisable, and all applicable deferral and restriction limitations or forfeiture provisions shall lapse, only if and to the extent such Awards shall become fully and immediately exercisable, and all applicable deferral and restrictio
+In the event of a Change in Control; all outstanding Awards, other than Performance Shares and Performance Units, shall become fully and immediately exercisable, and all applicable deferral and restriction limitations or forfeiture provisions shall lapse, immediately prior to the Change in Control and shall terminate at the effective time of the Change in Control; provided, ho